Government of the Order of the Temple of Solomon Constitutional Parliament as a Sovereign Non-Territorial Principality

 He holds a Bachelor of Arts (B.A.) in Foreign Languages (1993) from Union College (terms abroad at University of Rennes France), relevant to translating medieval documents and ancient scrolls.
 He holds a Master of Science (M.S.) in Electrical Engineering (1996) from the Pontifical Academy of Sacred Sciences (externship at Moscow State Technical University), as a systems analyst, for integrating complex systems.

-He is an adjunct Professor of Law holding a Juris Doctor (J.D.) in International Law (1997) from Dickinson School of Law, Doctor of Philosophy (Ph.D.) in International Affairs (2001) from the Crown Institute of Geopolitics and Diplomacy (externship at Russian Academy of Natural Sciences), and “Professorship” Doctor of Juridical Science (J.S.D.)
+He is a Professor of Law holding a Juris Doctor (J.D.) in International Law (1997) from Dickinson School of Law, Doctor of Philosophy (Ph.D.) in International Affairs (2001) from the Crown Institute of Geopolitics and Diplomacy (externship at Russian Academy of Natural Sciences), and “Professorship” Doctor of Juridical Science (J.S.D.)
 (2008) from the Crown Institute of Law and Justice (externship at Tver State University Russia).

-He shifted his career to become Chief Legal Counsel of the Historical Preservation Society (HPS) based in London (2008-2012), applying his international law skills to facilitate the restoration of historical institutions, as a vehicle for projects supporting human rights.
+He shifted his career to become Chief Legal Counsel of the Historical Preservation Society (HPS) based in London (2008-2012), applying his international law skills to facilitate the restoration of historical institutions, as a strategic vehicle for projects supporting human rights.

 He is officially a Prince under Canon law as customary international law, as the elected and installed Grand Master of the restored Order of the Temple of Solomon (2013), the historical institution of the Knights Templar.
-The Order was granted independent sovereignty of statehood as a Principality, on the basis of its own ecclesiastical authority of the Ancient Priesthood of Solomon, by the Vatican Papal Bull “Omne Datum Optimum” of 1139 AD.
+The Order was granted independent sovereignty of statehood as a non-territorial Principality, on the basis of its own ecclesiastical authority of the Priesthood of Solomon, by the Vatican Papal Bull “Omne Datum Optimum” of 1139 AD.

 By chivalric, nobiliary and heraldic law under Canon law, all as customary international law, Prince Matthew is officially the 24th Grand Master of the Templar Order, succeeding Jacques de Molay after 700 years of abeyance, thereby becoming the first official Grand Master of the original and fully restored 12th century Knights Templar in the modern era.